The Surety of Jesus’ Resurrection

-Any 20th century person should believe that Jesus rose physically from the dead for the following reasons:
+Any 20th century person should believe in the resurrection of Jesus from the dead for the following reasons:

-- If Jesus remained dead, Why did Paul, who was of his own admission a violent persecutor of the early Church, willingly suffer and die for his testimony, a fact which attests to the sincerity of his belief (The Book of Acts and Josephus’ Antiquities of the Jews XX, ix, 1).
+- If Jesus remained dead, Why did Paul, who admitted that he was a fierce persecutor of the early Church, voluntarily die for his testimony, a fact which proves the sincerity of his belief (The Book of Acts and Josephus’ Antiquities of the Jews XX, ix, 1).

 - If Jesus remained dead, how can you explain the sincerity of the disciples in preaching that Jesus rose from the dead even in the face of their own deaths?
 Of the 11 disciples, only one died of old age—All the rest died as martyrs.
 According to the historical record (The Book of Acts 4:1-17; Pliny’s Letters to Trajan X, 97, etc) most believers could terminate their persecution and pain simply by giving up their faith.
 Instead, they chose to bear the suffering unto death.

-- If Jesus remained dead, why did 500 people say He rose and that they saw Him alive (I Corinthians 15:6)?
+- If Jesus remained dead, why did 500 believers say He rose and that they saw Him alive (I Corinthians 15:6)?

-- If Jesus remained dead, how can you explain the credibility of the witnesses?
+- If Jesus remained dead, how can you explain the trustworthiness of the witnesses?
 In the first century, their story was not proven wrong.

-- If Jesus remained dead, how can you explain the inability of the first century skeptics to deal with the fact that He rose and provide an alternative explanation to the empty tomb?
-All the power of Rome and of the religious establishment in Jerusalem was geared to stop the Christian faith.
-All they had to do was to dig up the grave and to present the corpse.
+- If Jesus remained dead, how can you explain the inability of the first century doubters to deal with the fact that He rose and give a different explanation to the empty tomb?
+All the authority of Rome and of the religious leaders in Jerusalem aimed at destroying the Christian faith.
+All they needed to do was to unearth the grave and to present the corpse.
 They didn’t.

-- If Jesus remained dead, how can you explain the phenomenal growth of the Christian church in the first three centuries?
+- If Jesus remained dead, how can you explain the exceptional growth of the Christian church in the first 3 centuries?